Bonaventura Cavalieri: Life

-He published most of his work while at Bologna, though some of it had been written previously; his Geometria Indivisibilius, where he outlined what would later become the method of indivisibles, was written in 1627 while in Parma and presented as part of his application to Bologna, but was not published until 1635.
+He published most of his work while at Bologna, though some of it had been written previously; his Geometria Indivisibilibus, where he outlined what would later become the method of indivisibles, was written in 1627 while in Parma and presented as part of his application to Bologna, but was not published until 1635.
 Contemporary critical reception was mixed, and Exercitationes geometricae sex (Six Exercises in Geometry) was published in 1647, partly as a response to criticism.
-Also at Bologna he published tables of logarithms and information on their use, promoting their use in Italy.
+Also at Bologna, he published tables of logarithms and information on their use, promoting their use in Italy.

 Galileo exerted a strong influence on Cavalieri, and Cavalieri would write at least 112 letters to Galileo.
 Galileo said of him, "few, if any, since Archimedes, have delved as far and as deep into the science of geometry."
 He corresponded widely; his known correspondents include Marin Mersenne, Evangelista Torricelli and Vincenzo Viviani.
 Torricelli in particular was instrumental in refining and promoting the method of indivisibles.
 He also benefited from the patronage of Cesare Marsili.

 Towards the end of his life, his health declined significantly.
 Arthritis prevented him from writing, and much of his correspondence was dictated and written by Stephano degli Angeli, a fellow Jesuate and student of Cavalieri.
 Angeli would go on to further develop Cavalieri's method.

-In 1647 he died, probably of gout.
+In 1647, he died, probably of gout.

-Work
+Science, Mathematics Work

 From 1632 to 1646, Cavalieri published eleven books dealing with problems in astronomy, optics, motion and geometry.